Advice and answers from the UserGuiding Team

 • Show one at a time - give users time to act on and digest.

 Tip: Guides function best when they are contextual and responsive.
-Target them to their right audience at the right time, just when they seek help or functionality.
+Target them to the right audience at the right time, just when they seek help or functionality.

 Did this answer your question?